Azure/AzureStack-Tools/Network/Architecture/2-node-converged-networking.md

 ### Nodes

-1. Two network cards, each with two physical network interfaces cards also know as a p-NIC. p-NIC A and p-NIC B.
+1. Each node is equipped with two physical network interface cards (p-NICs), referred to as p-NIC A and p-NIC B.
-2. p-NIC A: will maintan the Compute and Management traffic intents.
+2. p-NIC A is responsible for handling both compute and management traffic.
-3. p-NIC A: will be configured as a SET team, where Compute and Management will be transmitted as a VLAN Tag.
-These NICs are assigned to a Virtual Switch (v-Switch) to support the multiple network intents.
+3. p-NIC A is configured as part of a Switch Embedded Teaming (SET) team, where compute and management traffic are transmitted using VLAN tags.
+These NICs are assigned to a virtual switch (v-Switch) to support multiple network intents.
-4. p-NIC B: will manage the Storage intent traffic and support RDMA protocol workloads.
+4. p-NIC B is dedicated to storage traffic and supports RDMA protocol workloads.
-5. p-NIC B: is directly connected from node 1 to Node 2.
-The nodes will transmit traffic utilizing VLAN tags.
+5. p-NIC B is directly connected between node 1 and node 2, with traffic transmitted using VLAN tags over this direct connection.

 ## Switches

-- Two physical switches are utilized in this example design acting as the Top of Rack (ToR) network device.
+- Two physical switches are utilized in this example design acting as the Top of Rack (ToR) network device Cisco Nexus 93180YC-FX.
 - Management/Compute intent p-NIC's will connect to the ToR devices.
 - Storage intent p-NIC's do not have any links to the ToR devices.
 - The ToR's are in a MLAG configuration to support a redundant swithcing infrastructure.